-You need to boil down everything you have collected, talk to the creative director, other account people in your team, and get to the essence of the project.
+Whatever you choose to call it, you should focus all of your energy on it.
+The rest of the information is just information.
+This is where you need to boil down everything you have collected, talking to the creative director and other account people on the team to get to the essence of the project.

 A good creative director will insist on seeing every brief that comes through the department.
-After all, it's his or her job to oversee the creative work, and the brief is a huge part of that process.
-Don't just do a drive-by or email it.
-Actually, sit down and go through it with the creative director.
-Doing so will give you the opportunity to take feedback, ask questions, and get direction.
-You will rarely hit it out of the park on your first try so you'll likely be repeating steps five, six, and seven at least once more.
+After all, it's their job to oversee the creative work, and the brief is a huge part of that process.
+It shouldn’t be a drive-by process or merely emailed.
+You should sit down and go through it with the creative director.
+Doing so will give them the opportunity to take feedback, ask questions, and get direction.
+The brief will rarely be a hit on the first try, so you'll likely be repeating this process at least once more.

-This is important.
-At this point, showing the client is paramount, because you need their approval on the agency's direction for the campaign.
-Not the on the creative itself, but on the direction the project will go.
-This is key.
-If, when the time comes to present the work, the client says "I don't like it, that's not what we wanted" then you can go back to the creative brief and say "actually, it is."
-The creative brief was signed by the client which shows they agreed to it.
-If they need different work, they need a new creative brief and, more importantly, you get more time.
-This also makes the work you've already done billable, not just wasted time and energy.
+At this point, presenting the work to the client is paramount, because you need their approval on the agency's direction for the campaign.
+Not on the creative itself, but on the direction the project will go.
+If the client says, "I don't like it.
+That's not what we wanted," then you can go back to the creative brief and say "actually, it is."
+When the creative brief is signed by the client, it shows they agreed to it.
+If they need different work, they need a new creative brief and, more importantly, the agency gets more time.

-When you have a concise, creative brief that has approval from all parties, it's time to brief the creative team.
-Do it in person or via phone/video conference if a live meeting isn't possible.
-Don't get lazy and send an email or worse, leave a photocopy on the desk with "any questions, gimme a call" scrawled on it.
-This is your opportunity to start the project right.
-An in-person briefing also gives the creatives a chance to ask questions, clear up any possible gray areas, and feel you out on other issues that may come up.
-If you want to get the best work, in a timely fashion, be there in person to brief the teams.
+When a concise, creative brief has approval from all parties, it's time to brief the creative team.
+You should do it in person or via phone/video conference if a live meeting isn't possible.
+Avoid sending an email, or worse, leaving a photocopy on desks with "any questions, gimme a call" scrawled on it.